cyaneous/modern-ui-cards/README.md

 name: Custom Name # optional
 ```

-Note: by default, area prefix will be automatically removed from entities for you!
+Note: by default, area name prefix will be automatically removed from entity names for you!

 ### List card